clairescanlon/serverless-financial-data-pipeline/README.md

 # Serverless Financial Data Pipeline
 Production-grade ETL pipeline for processing financial transactions in real-time.

+> [!NOTE]
+> This project is currently under active development.
+Check back regularly for updates.

 ## Overview
 ETL (Extract, Transform, Load) pipeline for processing financial transactions in real-time.
 The pipeline handles millions of transactions daily using AWS serverless services.
 The pipeline processes millions of transactions daily with minimal operational overhead.